Drivers have been complaining about being unable to achieve their car’s claimed fuel economy for as long as they’ve been filling up their cars.

 Anyone can drive economically.
 The secret is to be smooth and maintain steady progress.
 Don’t speed away from traffic lights and stick to all speed limits.
 You should push smoothly on the accelerator pedal and aim to build speed steadily.

 Driving at a steady speed of 50mph instead of 70mph can improve fuel economy by up to 25%.
+Your EV will thank you, too, by eking out a few more miles on one charge - remember, the more you hit the pedals, the more energy you're wasting.

 However, that doesn’t mean you should drive more slowly than is appropriate for the road you’re on.